 Work shifts by uniformed officers went from eight hour shifts in the late 90's, to 10 hour shifts, and then quickly to 12 hour shifts that survive today.
 The investigative division of the Owasso Police Department was increased from three investigators to six during the 2000's.
 Specialty Units included Bike Patrol, Clandestine Laboratory Team, K9, Reserves, Street Crimes, SWAT and others.
-The only uniform change was the badge which changed from a standard shield to a more LAPD style large shield that featured the OPD's symbol, the "End of the Tail" which features a Native American warrior slumped over holding a long spear atop a withering horse in the middle of the badge.
+The only uniform change was the badge which changed from a standard shield to a more LAPD style large shield that featured the OPD's symbol, the "End of the Trail" which features a Native American warrior slumped over holding a long spear atop a withering horse in the middle of the badge.
 Staffing increased to approximately 50 officers in the 2000's.

 2010's Owasso Police Department.

 Most of the 2010's structure, equipment, uniforms and such were held over from the 2000's.
 Uniforms were still dark navy with the 2000's badge.
 Improvements in gear, equipment and technology were furthered during the 2010's.
 Vehicles include Dodge Chargers, Ford Explorers and Dodge Ram Trucks depending on the needs of the officers to which they are assigned.
 Staffing was increased to around 60 officers and approximately 20 civilian staff during the latter part of the 2010's.

 The Owasso Police Department is structured as a para-military organization under the Owasso Chief of Police, who is responsible for all aspects and operations of the Owasso Police Department.